 This community phase is characteristic of a post-disturbance, early to mid-seral community phase.
-Bluebunch wheatgrass, Idaho fescue, and other perennial grasses dominate.
-Rabbitbrush, snowberry and other sprouting shrubs may be resprouting.
+Idaho fescue, bluebunch wheatgrass and other perennial grasses dominate.
+Rabbitbrush and other sprouting shrubs may be resprouting.
 Big sagebrush is killed by fire, therefore decreasing within the burned community.
-Depending on fire severity or intensity of Aroga moth infestations, patches of intact bitterbrush and sagebrush may remain.
+Depending on fire severity or intensity of Aroga moth infestations, patches of intact sagebrush may remain.
 Perennial forbs may increase post-fire but will likely return to pre-burn levels within a few years.